R. P. M.: Soundtrack

-The soundtrack album for the movie was released in the USA and Canada in 1970 on Bell Records (BELL 1203).
+The soundtrack album for the movie was released in the US and Canada in 1970 on Bell Records (BELL 1203).
 The songs were written by Barry De Vorzon and Perry Botkin, Jr. except "We Don’t Know Where We’re Goin’", which they wrote with Melanie.

 Melanie sang two tracks on the album: "We Don’t Know Where We’re Goin’" and "Stop!
-I Don’t Wanna Hear It Any More".
+I Don’t Wanna Hear It Any More", which was released as a single.